 Staff or VIP Promotions

 Allow staff and your VIP's to access tickets themselves.
-You can limit their access to a special priced ticket but allow them to purchase additional tickets at the normal rate in one transaction.
-Why not streamline your workload / processing and give them the benefit of knowing their group / family are all covered and that they will be seated together.
+You can limit their access to a specially priced ticket but allow them to purchase additional tickets at the normal rate in one transaction.
+Why not streamline your workload/processing and give them the benefit of knowing their group/family are all covered and that they will be seated together.

 You may wish to use this options for: